theapache64/Mock-API/README.md

 # Mock-API

-A Web Application to build Mock API
+A web based tool to save and retrieve JSONs intelligently

 #demo